Azure/azureml-examples/README.md

 >
 > If you have an Azure ML Workspace, [install the Azure ML CLI](https://docs.microsoft.com/azure/machine-learning/reference-azure-machine-learning-cli) and run `az ml folder attach -w $WS -g $RG`, where `$WS` and `$RG` are the workspace and resource group names.
 >
-> Run `python setup.py -h` to see other arguments.
+> Run `python setup-workspace.py -h` to see other arguments.

 ## Contents

-This repo is structured for real ML projects.
+This example repo is structured for real ML projects.
+You can utilize the structure for automating the entire ML lifecycle on GitHub using AML.

+> you may want to rename `examples` to `workflows`, and exclude the directories marked as **not recommended** - these are included to simplify examples

 |directory|description|
 |-|-|